 How many should I use?

 IG allows a maximum of 30 per post.
-I highly suggest using 25-30 every time.
+I suggest using at least 15 relevant hashtags every time.
 If you don’t it’s like leaving money on the table.
 But be sure to count.
 Just this morning I forgot to count and over-estimated.
 IG posted my picture and deleted my entire text.
 It was back to drawing board for me!

 Where should I put them?

-Note: Another way to enter hashtags without distracting from your text is to create some space between your text and the hashtags.
+A way to use hashtags without distracting from your text is to create some space between your text and the hashtags.
 Use some type of symbol or emoji (to reserve the space otherwise IG will delete the empty space) and enter all your hashtags there.
 They are still be within the post itself but will not distract much from your text.

 How do I choose which ones?

 Do your hashtag homework.
-Maybe once a week (or when I find the time) I will take my little notebook and go through my feed or through all of IG and write down trending hashtags.
-I find new ones to mix things up.
+Maybe once a week (or when I find the time) I take my little notebook and go through my feed or through all of IG and write down trending hashtags.
+It’s important to check to see which ones are banned, and you can do that HERE.
+Find new ones to keep relevant and fresh.
 Basically I do my homework.
 Here are some key pointers:

 - make them relevant.
 If they are not you only succeed in annoying people.